-The most commonly missed step is setting up keyword level call tracking.
-Keyword level call tracking allows you to know which specific inbound phone call came from which user and which search term was typed in for that call to take place.
+The most commonly missed step is setting up visitor-level call tracking.
+Visitor level call tracking allows you to know which specific inbound phone call came from which user and which search term was typed in for that call to take place.
 So once again, we’re connecting your phone calls to keywords.

 Ad-Level Quantitative Optimization

 - Keep an eye on your conversion rate, lead volume, cost per lead

 - Make bid optimizations, add negative keywords, add high converting keywords, & eliminate low converting keywords

 Let’s talk about optimizing on the ad level, the first stage of your customer journey, that paid click.
 Let’s start with quantitative optimization.
 With quantitative optimization, you want to be optimizing for leads, not just traffic.
 If people think they’re optimizing for leads, more often than not, they’re optimizing for traffic, or clicks, and nothing else.
 They’ve missed the visitor level call tracking.
 In lead gen, you get a lot of phone calls in most cases.
 So, keep an eye on these key metrics:

 - Cost per lead Those are your three KPIs when you’re optimizing for leads and not clicks.